If you have a remotely read smart electricity meter you may be able to view a projection* of your next bill.

 The following information relates to Active Steam Meters, you'll see it labelled with an Active Stream logo, affixed on the terminal cover.

 If you live in New South Wales, Queensland or South Australia, you’ll have one of the meters pictured below installed.
 Have a look to see which one is yours.
+For Victoria please see our FAQ on Electricity Digital Display meters.

 Meter type: ‘Mk10D’ – Three phase, one element: